Devils in Middle Layers of Large Vision-Language Models: Interpreting, Detecting and Mitigating Object Hallucinations via Attention Lens: Related Work

 \textbf{Large Vision-Language Models.} The recent integration of advanced open-source LLMs, like Llama~\cite{touvron2023llama,touvron2023llama2} and Vicuna~\cite{chiang2023vicuna}, has greatly expanded the capabilities of LVLMs, enabling them to perform more complex vision-language tasks.
 Typically, the architecture of recent LVLMs incorporates three key components: a vision branch, such as CLIP~\cite{radford2021clip} and EVA~\cite{fang2023eva}, to encode image inputs, a modality connector to transform image features into image embeddings aligning with text modality, and a pretrained language model to process image and prompt embeddings to generate responses.
 LLaVA-1.5~\cite{liu2024llava1.5} employs an MLP to map the output of the vision branch into 576 image embeddings.
 Similarly, Shikra~\cite{chen2023shikra} utilizes one linear layer to align image features.
 While MiniGPT-4~\cite{zhu2024minigpt} adopts a learnable querying transformer to establish vision-language connections, with just 32 image tokens as LVLM input.
 Despite their impressive capabilities, the above LVLMs suffer from severe object hallucinations.
 In this paper, we focus on interpreting, detecting, and mitigating their hallucinations.

-\textbf{Object Hallucination in LVLMs.} Object hallucination~\cite{zhou2024analyzing,zhai2024halleControl} is a prevalent and critical issue in current LVLMs where the model erroneously generates descriptions of non-existent objects in images.
-Previous studies to mitigate this issue have primarily focused on visual instruction fine-tuning~\cite{liu2024mitigating,jiang2024hallucination,gunjal2024detecting,yu2024hallucidoctor}, incorporating external expert models~\cite{yin2023woodpecker,chen2024halc,zhao2024mitigating,wu2024logical}, and improving decoding strategies~\cite{huang2024opera,leng2024VCD,liu2024pai,wang2024mitigating,favero2024multi}.
+\textbf{Object Hallucination in LVLMs.} Object hallucination~\cite{zhou2024analyzing,zhai2024halleControl} is a prevalent and critical issue in current LVLMs where the model erroneously generates descriptions of non-existent objects in images, posing significant risks in high-stakes fields such as medical imaging~\cite{he2023geometric,kong2024multi}, sequential recommendation systems~\cite{guo2024scaling,shen2024optimizing}, and autonomous driving~\cite{cui2024survey}.
+Previous studies to mitigate this issue have primarily focused on visual instruction fine-tuning~\cite{liu2024mitigating,jiang2024hallucination,gunjal2024detecting,yu2024hallucidoctor,zhu2023debiased}, incorporating external expert models~\cite{yin2023woodpecker,chen2024halc,zhao2024mitigating,wu2024logical}, and improving decoding strategies~\cite{huang2024opera,leng2024VCD,liu2024pai,wang2024mitigating,favero2024multi}.
 Despite numerous efforts, our understanding of the underlying mechanism driving these errors remains limited.
 Recent studies like OPERA~\cite{huang2024opera} have pointed specific ``anchor patterns'' in text tokens that always align with the onset of hallucinated contents, and PAI~\cite{liu2024pai} has identified ``text inertia'' as another contributing factor, as LVLMs reproduce identical hallucinated descriptions when solely input part of historical generated text.
 Contrary to these perspectives that focus on language bias, we investigate the causes of object hallucinations from the view of visual information processing through the lens of attention.